sprice89/dwt-docs/info/api/WebTwain_IO.md

 /**
  * Export all image data in the buffer to a new browser window and use the browser's built-in print feature to print the image(s).
  * @param useOSPrintWindow Whether to use the print feature of the operating system instead.
+ * @Note the parameter only works in Service mode.
  */
 Print(useOSPrintWindow ? : boolean): boolean;
 ```